Updated: June 2026

 Key Takeaway

 In Ontario, you can stop power of sale in several ways: paying your arrears in full, negotiating a repayment arrangement or loan modification, refinancing, selling the property yourself, or challenging procedural errors with a real estate lawyer.
-Under the Mortgages Act, you have a minimum of 35 days after the Notice of Sale is served to act.
+Under the Mortgages Act, you have at least 35 days after the Notice of Sale is served to act.
 The sooner you start, the more options remain available.

 If your lender has started the power of sale process in Ontario, you still have options.
 Ontario law gives homeowners specific rights and a defined window to stop power of sale before the property is sold.
-What those options are, and how much time you have to use them, depends on where you are in the process.
-Waiting to understand that window is the most common and most costly mistake homeowners make.
+How much time you have depends on where you are, and waiting to find out is the most costly mistake homeowners make.

-Most homeowners facing power of sale don’t lose their home because the law gives them no recourse.
-They lose it because they wait too long to act, or because they assume nothing can be done.
-That assumption is wrong.
-This article explains how power of sale works in Ontario, the exact timeline under the Mortgages Act, and the four legitimate ways to stop it.
-For a broader look at the selling process if that path is right for you, see our guide to selling a home in Ontario.
+Most homeowners don’t lose their home because the law gives them no recourse.
+They lose it by waiting too long or assuming nothing can be done.
+This guide explains the process, your timeline, and the legitimate ways to stop it.
+For the bigger picture, see our guide to selling a home in Ontario.

 What Is Power of Sale in Ontario?

 Power of sale is a legal remedy that allows a mortgage lender to sell your home when you default on your mortgage.
-Part III of the Mortgages Act (Ontario) governs the process.
+The Mortgages Act (Ontario) governs the process.
 It is the most common method lenders use to recover unpaid mortgage debt in the province.

 Unlike foreclosure, power of sale lets the lender sell the property while title stays in your name until closing.
 That distinction matters for two reasons.
 First, you keep any surplus after the lender recovers what you owe.
 Second, you retain certain legal rights that give you a genuine window to act before the sale completes.